vahid2364/PF_Nucleation_Benchmark_Julia/README.md

 # PF_Nucleation_Benchmark_Julia

+THIS IS A FORK VERSION - Nov.
+10 2022

 ## Introduction and Motivation
 This repository was inspired by a phase field benchmark described in PF Hub: https://pages.nist.gov/pfhub/benchmarks/benchmark8.ipynb/